-The biotechnical progression in the Biorefining academic profile consists mainly of the courses in Protein chemistry, Technical microbiology, Advanced natural product chemistry and Environmental engineering for biowaste.
-The course in Protein chemistry, together with the biotechnology competences acquired at the bachelor level, provides the basis for the courses in Technical microbiology and Advanced natural product chemistry.
-The course in Advanced natural product chemistry is also supported by the bachelor level courses in general and organic chemistry.
-The course in Environmental technology for biowaste is also supported by the competences in separation processes and biotechnology acquired at the bachelor level.
+The biotechnical progression in the academic profile consists mainly of the courses in protein technology, technical microbiology, advanced natural product chemistry and biorefining technology.
+The course in protein technology, together with the biotechnology competences acquired at the bachelor level, provides the basis for the courses in technical microbiology and advanced natural product chemistry.
+The course in advanced natural product chemistry is also supported by the bachelor level courses in general and organic chemistry.
+The course in biorefining technology is also supported by the competences in separation processes and biotechnology acquired at the bachelor level.

-The constituent courses in Numerical methods and Multivariate data analysis provide the basis for modelling, analysis and calculation assignments in the courses in Technical microbiology and Environmental technology for biowaste and in the Master's Thesis.
+The constituent courses in numerical methods and multivariate data analysis provide the basis for modelling, analysis and calculation assignments in the courses in technical microbiology and biorefining technology as well as in the Master's Thesis.

-Together with the courses in Scientific working methods and Finances, the biotechnical progression forms the basis for the final Master's Thesis.
+Together with the courses in scientific working methods and finances, the biotechnical progression forms the basis for the final Master's Thesis.

-If completion of the Thesis includes practical laboratory work, it will often be appropriate for the student to use the opportunity to write a 40 ECTS points Thesis.
+If completion of the Thesis includes practical laboratory work, it will often be appropriate for the student to use the opportunity to write a 40 ECTS points thesis.

-It is possible to complete the third semester at a foreign university.
+During the third semester it is possible to choose an in-company period (15 ECTS) or to complete the entire semester at a foreign university.